hemal21/WordPress-CPT-Hierarchical-Taxonomy-Permalinks/README.md

 - url.tld/photos/page/2 loads page 2 with archive-photo.php

 If you try this code, remember to flush your permalinks.
 Go to 'settings->permalinks' and it's done.

+## Known Bugs ##
+- When a 'photo' is published without any taxonomy, the URL url.tld/photos/john does not work.
+- The full URL url.tld/photos/family/kids/john/ has an unwanted trailing slash.

+## Contributions ##
+Anyone is welcome to contribute.
+There are various ways you can contribute:

+1. Raise an [Issue](https://github.com/keha76/WordPress-CPT-Hierarchical-Taxonomy-Permalinks/issues) on GitHub
+2. Send a Pull Request with your bug fixes and/or new features
+3. Provide feedback and suggestions on enhancements